 If you work in retail - eg shops, restaurants

-Your employer can’t take more than 10% from your gross pay (pay before tax and National Insurance) each pay period to cover any shortfalls.
+Your employer cannot take more than 10% from your gross pay (pay before tax and National Insurance) each pay period to cover any shortfalls.

 There’s a shortfall of £50 in your till and your employer wants to deduct this from your earnings.